deckhouse/deckhouse/docs/site/pages/guides/PRODUCTION.md

 When allocating monitoring nodes, it is important to allocate fast disks to them.
 You can do so by providing a dedicated `storageClass` on fast disks for all Deckhouse components (global parameter [storageClass](/products/kubernetes-platform/documentation/v1/deckhouse-configure-global.html#parameters-storageclass)) or allocate a dedicated `storageClass` to monitoring components only ([storageClass](/products/kubernetes-platform/documentation/v1/modules/300-prometheus/configuration.html#parameters-storageclass) and [longtermStorageClass](/products/kubernetes-platform/documentation/v1/modules/300-prometheus/configuration.html#parameters-longtermstorageclass) parameters of the `prometheus` module).

+If cluster is initially created with nodes for specific load types (system nodes, nodes for monitoring, etc.), it is recommended to explicitly set the appropriate ‘nodeSelector’ in ModuleConfig parameters for modules that use persistent storage volumes (e.g. for the [prometheus module](/products/kubernetes-platform/documentation/v1/modules/300-prometheus/configuration.html#parameters-nodeselector)).

 ### System nodes

 {% alert %}